MainulDip/UX-Study/README.md

 > Plus standard Red (Error), Green (Success), and Yellow (Warning) Base Colours for usage within Notifications, Badges, and Input Field Borders for example.

+> Black and varying shades of Grey and white for dark mode.

+> Black and varying shades of Grey

+> a healthy selection of Gradients

+### Elevations & Shadows:

+### Icons: